Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Basic functionals and their scaled versions

-{\em Section \ref{StabRepr}}.
-Both the parabolic growth process and its dual paraboloid hull process are shown to enjoy a localization property, which expresses in geometric terms a type of spatial mixing.
-This provides a direct route towards establishing first and second order asymptotics for the convex hull functionals of interest.
+\textit{Section~\ref{StabRepr}}.
+Both the paraboloid growth process $\Psi$ and its dual paraboloid hull process $\Phi$ are shown to enjoy a localization property, which expresses, in geometric terms, a type of spatial mixing.
+This provides a direct route toward establishing first and second order asymptotics for the convex hull functionals of interest.

-{\em Section \ref{GAUSS}}.
-This section establishes explicit variance asymptotics for the total number of $k$-faces as well as the intrinsic volumes for the random polytope $K_\la$.
+\textit{Section~\ref{GAUSS}}.
+This section establishes closed form variance asymptotics for the total number of $k$-faces as well as the intrinsic volumes for the random polytope $K_\la$.
 We also establish variance asymptotics and a central limit theorem for the properly scaled integrals of continuous test functions against the empirical measures associated with the functionals under proper scaling.

-{\em Section \ref{InvPrinc}}.
-Using the stabilization properties established in Section \ref{StabRepr}, we shall establish a functional central limit theorem for $\hat{W}_{\la}$ and $\hat{V}_{\la},$ showing that these processes converge as $\la \to \infty$ in the space of continuous functions on $\R^{d-1}$ to Brownian sheets with variance coefficients given explicitly in terms of the processes $\Psi$ and $\Phi$, respectively.
+\textit{Section~\ref{InvPrinc}}.
+Using the stabilization properties established in Section~\ref{StabRepr}, we establish a functional central limit theorem for $\hat{W}_{\la}$ and $\hat{V}_{\la},$ showing that these processes converge, as $\la \to\infty$ in the space of continuous functions on $\R^{d-1}$, to Brownian sheets with variance coefficients given in terms of the processes $\Psi$ and $\Phi$, respectively.

-{\em Section \ref{PC2}}.
-This section establishes that the distribution functions of the extremal value of $s_\la$ and $r_\la$ both converge to a Gumbel-extreme value distribution as $\la \to \infty$.

-{\em Section \ref{Dual results}}.
-This section uses the results of the previous sections to deduce the limit theory of the typical Poisson-Voronoi and Crofton cells conditioned on having inradius greater than $t > 0$.

-{\em Appendix}.
-We derive second order results for the pair correlation function of the point process of extreme points.